 Ghee revs up the body’s metabolism making it an ideal medium for weight loss.
-Consumption of ghee makes it burn the other fats in the body and thus cause weight loss.
+Consumption of ghee makes it burn the other fats in the body and thus causes weight loss.

 Ghee does not break into free radicals at a high temperature.
 Free radicals are responsible for cancer, amongst other diseases.
 This makes it an ideal medium and a stable fat to cook and fry food in.

 Ghee tends to balance the hormones in the body.
 This makes it an ideal contender if you are looking to relieve yourself of menstrual issues like PMS and irregular periods.